nap2000/docs/admin-projects.rst

 .. contents::
  :local:

-Surveys are stored in projects.
-In a similar way to the use of directories to store files on a computer, they are the principle mechanism for managing large numbers of surveys.
+Surveys are stored in projects in the same way directories are used to store files on a computer.
+They are the principle mechanism for managing large numbers of surveys.
 Enumerators can be given access to a project which then gives them access to all the surveys in that project.

 Simplify the work environment
 -----------------------------